salmr/Domoticz-Brel-Home-Hub-03-integration/README.md

 Don't forget to enable "Allow new Hardware" in the Domoticz settings page.

 ## Configuration in Domoticz
 - Optional: Enter the IP of your Brel Home Hub.
-If empty, teh program will scan your network and will use the first found Brel HUB.
+If empty, the program will scan your network and will use the first found Brel HUB.
 - Enter the KEY of your Brel Home Hub.
 Get the KEY by quickly tapping 5 times on "Version 1.x.x(x)" in your Brel SmartPhone app.
 You'll get the 16-byte KEY in a popup, which you can then copy/paste.
 On Android you'll have to tap next to your profile picture instead of the version-number.
 - Don't forget to let Domoticz allow new devices before you activate this plugin!
 - If you have trouble loading your pycrypto module, you can manually add an accessToken in your settings.
 Get it by generating it at https://www.devglan.com/online-tools/aes-encryption-decryption